Consumer Medicine Information (CMI)

 and so on.
 Injection is not to be given intravenously.

 The usual dose of RISPERDAL CONSTA is 25mg once every two weeks.
-However, your doctor
+Your doctor will

 Because risperidone is released gradually into your body, you will need an injection